joaothomazlemos/page-flip-detector/README.md

 ## Conclusion

 In this phase of testing, we trained and evaluated two different models: cnn_model and mobilenet_v2.
 After training both models on our dataset, we found that cnn_model performed better than mobilenet_v2, achieving an F1 score of 97.5%.
 This indicates that cnn_model is a good candidate for further testing and deployment.
 However, it's important to note that this F1 score was achieved on a specific dataset and may not generalize well to other datasets.
-Therefore, further testing and evaluation is necessary before deploying this model in a production environment.
+Therefore, further testing and evaluation are necessary before deploying this model in a production environment.

 ## Results